|JOB SKILLS PARTNERSHIP|

 (2) "at-risk youth" means youth classified as at-risk under section 116L.56, subdivision 2; and

-(3) "economically disadvantaged" means youth who are economically disadvantaged as defined in United States Code, title 29, section 1503.
+(3) "economically disadvantaged" means youth who are economically disadvantaged as defined in the rules and regulations of the Workforce Innovation and Opportunity Act.

 (a) In awarding competitive grants, priority shall be given to programs that: